 About John

 John joined Cooley from the Corporate and Securities Fraud Unit of the US Attorney’s Office for the NDCA.
-During John’s tenure as an assistant US attorney (AUSA), he led teams investigating and prosecuting a wide variety of criminal violations – including securities fraud, bank fraud, insider trading, computer hacking, public corruption, international export violations, and organized crime/Racketeer Influenced and Corrupt Organizations Act (RICO) offenses.
-John’s performance in these matters quickly earned him a reputation as a go-to prosecutor for noteworthy and hard-fought cases.
-He was co-lead counsel in the government’s case against Theranos’ Elizabeth Holmes and Ramesh Balwani, where he helped manage all aspects of the investigation and played a leading role in the two three-month jury trials that culminated in the convictions of both defendants.
-The office similarly selected John to serve as co-first-chair trial counsel in a critically important domestic terrorism case resulting from a fatal attack by right-wing extremists at the Oakland federal courthouse in 2020.
-As an AUSA, John received the Attorney General’s John Marshall Award for Trial – the Department of Justice’s highest award presented to attorneys for excellence in specialized areas of legal performance.
+As an Assistant US Attorney (AUSA), John led teams investigating and prosecuting a variety of criminal violations, including securities fraud, bank fraud, insider trading, computer hacking, public corruption, international export violations, and Racketeer Influenced and Corrupt Organizations Act (RICO) offenses.
+He was co-lead counsel in the government’s case against Theranos’ Holmes and chief operating officer Ramesh Balwani, playing a leading role in the three-month jury trials that culminated in convictions of both defendants.
+John also served as co-first-chair trial counsel in a critically important domestic terrorism case following a fatal attack by right-wing extremists at the Oakland federal courthouse in 2020.
+For his work as an AUSA, the US Attorney General presented him with the John Marshall Award for Trial of Litigation, the Department of Justice’s (DOJ’s) highest award given to attorneys for excellence in specific areas of legal performance.

 Education